spectrocloud/librarium/packages/docs/content/08-user-management.md

 # User management

-This section touches upon the initial login aspects for tenant admins and non-admin users; and about RBAC setup within Spectro Cloud.
+This section touches upon the initial login aspects for tenant admins and non-admin users, and about RBAC setup within Spectro Cloud.

 # User Login